-The Peter Van Gerbig Natural Science Center for Young People is an exhibit and service center that introduces youthful New Yorkers to the wildlife and geology of the metropolitan area.
-The informal exhibits include some living plants and animals, study collections of natural history specimens, and seasonal exhibits that suggest "things-to-do."
+The Peter Van Gerbig Natural Science Center for Young People is an exhibit and service center that introduces youthful New Yorkers to the

 Many Thousands of School Children come to the Museum in the course of a year.
 One of the most important aspects of their instruction by a staff of specially trained teachers is the actual handling of objects and materials.
 Left: A school boy wearing an Oriental hat learns how to use chopsticks.
 To the right, a group of children study a large sea shell under the direction of one of the Museum staff.